View upcoming events at Boston College

 The audience included representatives from 294 colleges and universities.

 Kennedy opened by saying he was glad to be back “where my accent is considered normal.”
 He went on to praise the papal encyclical Pacem in Terris (Peace on Earth) issued nine days previously: “As a Catholic I am proud of it, and as an American I have learned from it.”
 And he observed that the “explosion of knowledge” had no visible limits.
-He spoke for nearly 20 minutes before departing at 3:30 by a side entrance, shaking hands all the way, according to the Boston Herald.
+He spoke for 10 minutes before departing, according to the Boston Herald, by a side entrance, shaking hands all the way.

 Was the visit worth the University’s effort?
 The Washington Post reported it was Kennedy’s first stop at a “Catholic institution of learning” since becoming president.
 Time wrote that “with six graduate and professional schools . . .
 BC is one of the nation’s biggest and best Catholic schools.”
 Newsweek took the occasion to note that on “BC’s Catholic Campus” the “focus is shifting from indoctrination to education.”
 It was fitting, Newsweek continued, that Kennedy spoke at the “parochial school” with “no longer a parochial outlook”—for Boston College had “watered the roots that grew the first Irish-Catholic U.S. President.”